JamesTsay-12/blog-site/_posts/2025-10-28-Investment-reallocation-anticipating-a-dip.md

 #### Spotlight on Will Danoff

 Will Danoff’s Contrafund has outperformed the S&P 500 over decades by mixing growth conviction with fundamental discipline.
 In 2025, Fidelity appointed co-managers **Asher Anolic** and **Jason Weiner** to ensure succession continuity after 34 years of solo management.
+One of my concerns, is they do allocate a large portion of their funds to single stocks (Meta at 15% as of October 2025)
 ([Bloomberg, 2025](https://www.bloomberg.com/news/articles/2025-04-11/contrafund-s-145-billion-man-gets-help-after-34-year-solo-run))

 #### Spotlight on Warren Buffett & Berkshire Hathaway (BRK.B)